Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 We modelled a number of scenarios to determine the impact of potential changes to zonal allocation on the groundwater levels for most allocation zones.
 An overview of these results are shown in the table below.
 However, there were some allocation zones that we did not conduct scenario modelling for.
-These zones and the rational are described below and we suggest any allocation in these zones should be based on the results of the zonal recharge modelling.
+These zones and the rational for not modelling them are described below and we suggest any allocation in these zones should be based on the results of the zonal recharge modelling.

 - **Grandview Zone:** The model does not provide a good representation of the groundwater levels in this area.
 - **Camp Hill Moraine:** We suggest that very limited water is likely to be available in this zone and it was not modelled.